-Peer Assistants (PA’s) work alongside members of the college advising staff during New Student Orientation (NSO) and Advising and Registration for Transfers (ART) to assist new students with their academic transition to the University of Houston.
+Peer Assistants work alongside members of the college advising staff during Freshman Orientation and Transfer Orientation to assist new students with their academic transition to the University of Houston.
 Because the position requires almost 30 hours a week in the summer, applicants wanting to take summer session coursework will need to have schedules approved by their college supervisor.
-Undergraduate and graduate students are encouraged to apply.
+Both undergraduate and graduate students are encouraged to apply.
 This opportunity allows students to explore and develop interpersonal, professional and leadership skills that allow them to grow into exceptional student leaders.

 Characteristics Peer Assistant members should possess and demonstrate the following:

-- Undergraduates must have a 2.5 or higher cumulative GPA and have completed at least 24 credit hours in residence at the University of Houston by conclusion of the Spring 2017 semester.
+- Undergraduates must have a 2.5 or higher cumulative GPA and have completed at least 24 credit hours in residence at the University of Houston by conclusion of the current spring semester.

-- Graduate students must have completed one semester at the University of Houston by Fall 2016.
+- Graduate students must have completed one fall semester at the University of Houston.

-- Available to work during scheduled New Student Conferences and trainings during Spring and Summer of 2017.
+- Available to work during scheduled New Student Conferences and trainings during the current spring and upcoming summer semesters.

 Job Duties Peer Assistant members will be responsible for the following:

-- Communicate information regarding major and minors options to new students.
+- Communicate information regarding major and minor options to new students

 - Housing is not provided as part of this position.
 Students should make accommodations for summer housing on their own.

-- Part-time: approximately 30 hours per week, including selected work days outside of New Student Conferences during the Summer of 2018.
+- Part-time: approximately 30 hours per week, including selected work days outside of New Student Conferences during the upcoming summer semester.